The Stone of Odin

 Later in the tale, the farmer’s wish is granted and he drives the Finfolk from their invisible island, claiming it and renaming it Eynhallow – Holy Island.

-The fate of the Odin Stone
+The fate of the stone

 “Western Circle of the Stones of Stennis” by Elizabeth, Machioness of Stafford.
 1805.
 In this exaggerated vision of the area, the Odin Stone is to the right with the Ring of Brodgar appearing just over the Brig o’ Brodgar.